 What will we get on puppy pick up day?

 You will get a packet that goes over their shot and de-wormer record, along with other info about your aussie that is required if you want to register them.
 In the packet there is paperwork that can be filled out to register your aussie and it can be mailed in or done online.
-We also give a small blanket that has mommas scent on it, a sample bag of purina puppy chow, and other goodies as well.
+You will also get small baggie of purina puppy chow.

 Do they shed?

 YES, YES AND YES!
 But brushing their coat will help them not to shed as much.

 Personality traits vary from dog to dog but generally speaking, Aussies are known to be one of the smartest dog breeds, especially with training.
 They are also very high energy, aussies were and still are bred to be working dogs, so do not expect them to be a couch potato!
 They could play all day long if they really wanted to.

 If you are curious if there is a difference in personalities between mini's and standards, there is not.
 Like I said personalities and temperament all depend on each individual puppy.

 Puppies will get their 8 week shots, and the package that the shots come in will be included in paperwork.
 Puppies will then need to go to vet to receive 12 and 16 week shots.

 Can I get my puppy registered through other registries?